-- 16. Create and implement programs to help fund adequate maintenance, repair and replacement of transit vehicles and supporting infrastructure. - 17.
-Create and implement programs to help fund adequate maintenance and strategic expansion of Transit Facilities of Regional Significance. - 18.
-To facilitate informed service and investment decisions, provide decision-makers with timely, accurate and sufficient information. - a.
+- 15) Create and implement programs to help fund adequate maintenance, repair and replacement of transit vehicles and supporting infrastructure. - 16) Create and implement programs to help fund adequate maintenance and strategic expansion of Transit Facilities of Regional Significance. - 17) To facilitate informed service and investment decisions, provide decision-makers with timely, accurate and sufficient information. - a.
 Ensure the Transit Corridor Studies are conducted and kept up-to-date for all major transit corridors including I-80/I-680/I-780, SR 12, SR 29 and SR 37. - b.
 Conduct Countywide Ridership Surveys every two to three years with specific target surveys of services to improve efficiency and productivity. - c.
-Assist transit operators to obtain and provide more accurate data and reporting. - 19.
-Make investment decisions in partnership

-- with regional mass transit providers, including local partners such as local transit providers, the Capitol Corridor Joint Powers Authority (CCJPA) and Water Emergency Transportation Authority (WETA) and regional partners such as BART, MTC and Caltrans. - 20.
-Participate in regional and mega regional multimodal corridor studies and implementation on SR-37, I-80, and I-680.
+Assist transit operators to obtain and provide more accurate data and reporting. - 18) Make investment decisions in partnership with regional mass transit providers, including local partners such as local transit providers, the Capitol Corridor Joint Powers Authority (CCJPA) and Water Emergency Transportation Authority (WETA) and regional partners such as BART, MTC and Caltrans. - 19) Participate in regional and mega regional multimodal corridor studies and implementation on SR-37, I-80, and I-680.
+Make investment decisions in partnership with regional mass transit providers, including local partners such as local transit providers, the Capitol Corridor Joint Powers Authority (CCJPA) and Water Emergency Transportation Authority (WETA) and regional partners such as BART, MTC and Caltrans.